zyro03/fish-folio/README.md

 # fish-folio
-This app helps anglers document their catches.
-It allows taking photos and recording details like species, size, and weight. fish-folio
+Fish-folio helps anglers document their catches.
+It allows taking photos and recording details like species, size, and weight.